nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

    :start-at: -prefix addr_gen_show
    :end-before: yosys> show

-Calling :cmd:ref:`show` with :yoscrypt:`-format dot` tells it we want to output a :file:`.dot` file rather than opening it for display.
+Calling `show` with :yoscrypt:`-format dot` tells it we want to output a :file:`.dot` file rather than opening it for display.
 The :yoscrypt:`-prefix addr_gen_show` option indicates we want the file to be called :file:`addr_gen_show.{*}`.
 Remember, we do this in :file:`fifo.ys` because we